 Stock photos of hackers are hilariously bad.
-Ideo wants you to redesign them
+OpenIdeo wants you to redesign them

 Do a quick Google image search for “hacker,” and you’ll find a hilarious (and hilariously inaccurate) collection of stock photos.
 In one example, a man in a black windbreaker is chipping away at a keyboard with a hammer and comically large nail.
 In another, the hacker’s face is invisible—shrouded under a hood, illuminated only by glowing red eyes.
 The corniness of these images has become a running joke online, but it belies the seriousness of our privacy—and the way it can be compromised.

-In light of this, the global design company Ideo has announced a “cybersecurity visuals challenge.”
+In light of this, OpenIdeo, which is part of the global design consultancy Ideo, has announced a “cybersecurity visuals challenge.”
 This contest aims to “reimagine a more compelling and relatable visual language for cybersecurity,” according to the website.
 Designers of all backgrounds are invited to submit proposals for more accurate (and appealing) stock images, in order to shed light on the danger of data breaches.
 The hope is that visuals, which represent the reality of cybersecurity, will make the knottiness of data privacy, as a topic, more accessible for a public audience with varying levels of understanding.

 The timing couldn’t be more fortuitous.
 In today’s climate of online oversharing and algorithm-based advertising, privacy has largely become something of the past.
 Granted, in some ways, we opt in to this boundary-less space and may even see our vulnerability as a necessary evil.
 After all, we choose to engage with the World Wide Web—maybe because we need information, we want to increase our visibility, or both.
 And even before we expose ourselves online, we compromise our privacy when we buy computers and cell phones designed to invite technology into our homes.

-Note: This article was updated to clarify the distinction between Ideo and OpenIdeo.